 Some people want the very best sounding pair of headphones, full stop.
 While everyone perceives sound differently, trained ears definitely have a few favorite go-to brands and pairs of cans they’d recommend.
 For everyone else, there’s Skullcandy—and that’s not necessarily a bad thing.

 The company is probably one of the most well-known audio companies due in no small part to them being available in everything from electronics stores to the local drugstore.
 Today, we’re looking at the Skullcandy Crusher Wireless headphones which are one of its more interesting pairs.
-At roughly $100, are they actually good?
-Or are they just good for “most people”?
+At less than $100 are they still a good deal or are they just good for “most people”?

 Who are they for?